shaynethiessen/terrene/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `yarn build:migrations`

+Runs migrations to update database setup.
+Migrations are ran/tested against copies of our production server.
+Depending on your configuration, they may or may not work.

+For development purposes we recommend running `yarn database:create` to create a clean database.

 ### `yarn build:server`

 Builds the server for production to the `build` folder.\